Osamu Suzuki (businessman): Career highlights

 Osamu Suzuki played a role in the growth of the Suzuki Corporation into a major manufacturer of small vehicles.
 During his initial two terms as President (1978 to 2000), Suzuki oversaw the company's achievement of a substantial market share in India.
 His strategy included identifying potential markets worldwide for affordable vehicles and utilizing diplomatic efforts to establish a presence through alliances.

 Suzuki initiated overseas manufacturing in the late 1960s, beginning with the establishment of a facility in Thailand in 1967.
 Additional plants were subsequently opened in Indonesia in 1974 and the Philippines in 1975.
 By 1980, Suzuki had expanded manufacturing operations to Australia, followed by Pakistan in 1982.
 An alliance with General Motors facilitated Suzuki's entry into the European market.
 During the 1980s, Suzuki invested heavily in India, which became one of its major international markets.

 In 1982, Suzuki and the Indian government formed a partnership, Maruti Udyog Limited.
 This venture shifted a market previously characterized by older, technologically outdated vehicles.
 Within ten years, the Maruti plant became a key Suzuki manufacturing center for the Indian subcontinent and East European, producing around 200,000 units a year.
 This investment in India contributed to the growth of the automotive manufacturing sector in the country.

-Suzuki entered the New Zealand market in 1984 and, five years later, in 1989, expanded its reach to Canada while continuing to serve the markets of Nepal and Bangladesh through its Indian manufacturing unit, bringing total production to 10 million units.
+Suzuki entered the New Zealand market in 1984 and, five years later, in 1989, expanded its reach to Canada while continuing in the markets of Nepal and Bangladesh through its Indian manufacturing unit, bringing total production to 10 million units.
 By 1993, Suzuki was responsible for 3 out of 4 cars sold in India and 2 out of 3 in Pakistan, selling more vehicles than any other Japanese manufacturer.
 The 1990s also saw Suzuki entering the Asian markets of Korea and Vietnam, as well as Egypt and Hungary.

 Osamu Suzuki's strategic focus on overseas expansion contributed significantly to the company's growth.
 By the early 21st century, Suzuki operated 60 plants across 31 countries and had a sales presence in 190 countries.
 In 2003, the company reported a 33.7 percent increase in growth, with sales turnover reaching US$16.8157 billion.
 The following year, Suzuki became the largest small car manufacturer in Japan, with its two-wheeler division ranking third, behind Honda and Yamaha, and its outboard engine division making significant progress behind Honda and Yamaha, and its outboard engine division making significant progress.

 Suzuki Corporation made a record profit of JPY 107.5 billion and its shares rose 13 percent against the 3.5 percent decline experienced by the market.

 In 2019, Osamu Suzuki oversaw the formation of a capital alliance with Toyota Motor Corp to collaborate on the development of self-driving vehicles.